near/NEPs/specs/ChainSpec/Consensus.md

 ## Messages

-On receival of the approval message the participant just stores it in the collection of approval messages.
+On receipt of the approval message the participant just stores it in the collection of approval messages.

 ```python
 def on_approval(self, approval):